Edge Delta Log Patterns

-The Edge Delta agent uses a proprietary algorithm to automatically detect repeated patterns in log messages.
-This allows it to optimize data by reporting patterns and their frequency rather than streaming the full log messages.
+The Edge Delta agent uses a proprietary algorithm to automatically detect repeated patterns in log messages on the edge.
+This allows it to optimize data by reporting patterns and their frequency using rather than streaming the full log messages.
 Variant values within a pattern are expressed as a wildcard (

-Log patterns are detected by processors that are configured on an Edge Delta agent.
-The cluster processor will track and report the most frequently occurring patterns for the default or specified interval, and it will send the specified number of full log samples for each pattern.
-You configure pattern detection by adding a cluster processor to a workflow.
+Log patterns are detected by pipeline nodes that are configured on an Edge Delta agent.
+The log to pattern node will track and report the most frequently occurring patterns for the default or specified interval, and it will send the specified number of full log samples for each pattern.

 Every pattern detected by the Edge Delta agent is further analyzed to check for negative sentiment.
 Negative sentiment is determined by checking for the presence of specific keywords in the pattern (e.g.